 Symptoms of adrenal fatigue are similar to those of hypothyroidism and are said to include:

-Neither of these conditions involves tired adrenal glands.
+Neither of these conditions involves fatigued adrenal glands.

 Primary Adrenal Insufficiency

 Primary adrenal insufficiency also called Addison's disease, occurs when the adrenal glands cannot make enough cortisol.
-The main cause is an autoimmune reaction attacking the adrenal cortex's cells that make cortisol, slowly killing them.
+In most cases, the cause of this disease is an autoimmune reaction attacking the cells of the adrenal cortex that produce cortisol, slowly killing them.